snsalx/sld/README.md

-The docs are coming sometime in late April.
+~~The docs are coming sometime in late April.~~ I'll make the UI self-explanatory.
+That is planned for June.

 ## Self-Hosting